nyudlts/ultraviolet/docs/develop/look-feel.md

 2. Check and see how the changes look in the app.
 More than likely, you will need to first re-build all of the app assets by running `invenio-cli assets build -d`.
 This will take several minutes.
 When it's done, run `invenio-cli run` and the server will be started.
 You can see your changes in Firefox at `https://127.0.0.1:5000/`

+If you plan on iterating or making many changes, it behooves you to run `invenio-cli assets watch`.
+This opens up an assets server, which allows you to make modifications without having to re-build each time.
+After you run this, open up a new Terminal tab, navigate back to the project, and run `invenio-cli run`

 ## Include a test

 After making an override to the theme, you'll also need to include a test that asserts something and expects a result related to the change you made.
 Documentation on our approach to testing is at the Run Tests section.